yixuy/1724Project/README.md

 ## Tentative plan

 In this project, our objective is to design and implement a robust, scalable chat server application utilizing cutting-edge web technologies based on Rust.
 The backend architecture will be constructed using [Actix](https://actix.rs/docs/server) frameworks, which offer flexibility and efficiency.
 For testing the backend requests, [Postman](https://www.postman.com/) will be employed to ensure reliability and accuracy.
 User data management will be handled by the [SurrealDB](https://surrealdb.com/) database, providing a solid and scalable storage solution.
 Real-time communication between the server and clients will be enabled through the [WebSocket](https://rocket.rs/guide/v0.5/upgrading/#blocking-i-o) protocol, supporting bidirectional data flow over TCP connections.
 For front-end development, we will utilize the [Yew](https://yew.rs/docs/getting-started/introduction) framework to create an interactive and responsive user interface for the chat client.
 Additionally, as project timelines permit, we will enhance the front-end aesthetics to improve user engagement and experience.
+Based on the allocation of responsibilities, Selena will oversee user authentication, including login and registration processes, as well as manage user presence within the chat room.
+Sheila will be responsible for backend development, which entails setting up the server and handling WebSocket communication.
+Henry will focus on front-end development, which includes designing the user interface, managing user interactions, and integrating the database.
+These tasks will be implemented in a structured, step-by-step manner to ensure smooth development progress.

 ### Build up server and chat functionality
 <!-- (#Chat-room) -->